denten-books/plain-text/5-chapter.md

 "Remember forever," also contains a threat, "lest you forget."
 The content of the messages in the reflection is not really about "their laughter" at all.
 The advertisements for personal storage media encourage their users to cherish their own memories, not their loved ones.
-Strictly speaking, the loop between a listener and a recorder transmits only the image of self reflection.
+Strictly speaking, the personal recorder is a device for transmitting memories (and not events) across time.

 "It is that the word or sign man uses is the man himself," Charles Sanders Peirce wrote for the *Journal of Speculative Philosophy* in 1868